Noaemien/ada-template-website/tournament-structure.md

     We start the competion by having 8 groups of 8 hubs.
     To ensure a fair group stage, groups are **not formed at random**.

     Before the draw, all qualified hubs are ranked according to their **pre-tournament odds**.
+Here, volatility will be used to give seeds to our top 64 hubs for the competition : the least volatile (United States) will be seed 1 while the most volatile (FIFA World Cup) will be seed 64.
 Based on this ranking, hubs are divided into **seeding bins** (sometimes called *pots*), a system commonly used in real-world tournaments such as the Football World Cup or in Tennis.

     Each bin contains hubs of similar expected strength.